This delicious Instant Pot Thai Pork Larb Recipe (Thai Minced Pork) brings you a new way of using mince.

 - 1 red pepper chopped

-- 2 tablespoon light soy sauce or whatever soy sauce you have
+- 2 tablespoons light soy sauce or whatever soy sauce you have

 To serve